DreamWaltz: Make a Scene with Complex 3D Animatable Avatars: Introduction

-In this paper, we present DreamWaltz, a framework for generating high-quality 3D digital avatars from text prompts, body shapes, and poses, ready for animation and composition with diverse avatar-avatar, avatar-object and avatar-scene interactions.
+In this paper, we present DreamWaltz, a framework for generating high-quality 3D digital avatars from text prompts utilizing human body prior of shapes and poses, ready for animation and composition with diverse avatar-avatar, avatar-object and avatar-scene interactions.
 DreamWaltz employs a trainable Neural Radiance Field (NeRF) as the 3D avatar representation, a pre-trained text-and-skeleton-conditional diffusion model~\cite{controlnet} for shape and appearance supervision, and SMPL models~\cite{smpl} for extracting 3D-aware posed-skeletons.
-Our method enables high-quality avatar generation with 3D-consistent SDS, which resolves the view disparity between the diffusion model's supervision image and NeRF's rendering.
-By training an animatable and generalizable NeRF with sampled human pose prior, we can deform the generated avatar to arbitrary poses for realistic animation without retraining.
+Our method enables high-quality avatar generation with 3D-consistent SDS, which resolves the view disparity between the diffusion model's supervision and NeRF's rendering.
+By training an animatable NeRF with diffusion supervision conditioned on human pose prior, we can deform the generated non-rigged avatar to arbitrary poses for realistic test-time animation without retraining.

 The key contributions of DreamWaltz lie in four main aspects: \begin{itemize}[leftmargin=*]